10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 </button>
 ```

 The `<span>Menu</span>` still provides assistive technology with a textual explanation, while hiding the text from the viewer.
+Also, `focusable="false"` helps designate the SVG as a non-focusable element, therefore skipping it, and instead focusing on the `<span>` for announcement with assistive technology.

 #### SVG as non-decorative element